 Evie and Sarah exchanged worried glances when Keel paid to have yet another demon put on one of his realms of Hell.
 "I'm winning, hehhehheh.
 I'm becoming King of Hell."

-this," Evie remarked to Sarah, then gasped when she looked back at him.
+"He's enjoying this," Evie remarked to Sarah, then gasped when she looked back at him.
 "My God, Keel.
 You have horns!"

 The Alva who was overly concerned with winning the game (Keel) had indeed grown red, curved horns from either side of his head, near his temples.
 Apparently, the game had physical effects on players too!
 Keel felt at them.
 "Isn't that fascinating?"

 "You're losing your focus," scolded Alva.
 "The important thing here is to rescue Paul and the others, not to win this infernal game."

 "Speak for yourself."

 Sarah and Evie took their turns; they both landed on realms owned by Keel.
 He cackled maniacally as he collected the money from them.
 Sighing at his twin, Alva rolled the dice and also landed on one of Keel's properties.
 He looked over at his celebrating mirror image.
 "What?
 You actually expect me to pay you?"

 "How can you do that?"
 Alva counted his money.
 "I don't have enough."